RicardoToro2168/Cowrie-Honeypot-Security-Lab/README.md

-Internet-Exposed Cowrie Honeypot with Wazuh SIEM Monitoring Overview
+# Internet-Exposed Cowrie Honeypot with Wazuh SIEM Monitoring

+An Internet-facing SSH honeypot architecture designed to collect attacker telemetry, analyze post-exploitation behavior, and monitor host integrity using a self-hosted Wazuh SIEM environment.

+---

+## Overview

 This project documents the design and deployment of an Internet-facing SSH honeypot using Cowrie on a Debian VPS, integrated with a self-hosted Wazuh SIEM environment.

 The goal was not only to collect SSH attack activity, but to build a small defensive monitoring architecture around the honeypot.

-Cowrie captures attacker interactions on TCP/22, while the VPS itself is monitored for signs of compromise such as unexpected services, configuration changes, real SSH authentication, and loss of security telemetry.
+Cowrie captures attacker interactions on TCP/22, while the underlying VPS is monitored for signs of actual compromise, including:

+* Unexpected services or processes
+* Configuration changes
+* Real SSH authentication
+* Wazuh agent disconnection
+* Cowrie service failure
+* Unexpected network listeners

-Security events are forwarded from the VPS to Wazuh through a dedicated WireGuard tunnel.
+Security telemetry is forwarded from the VPS to Wazuh through a dedicated WireGuard VPN tunnel.

+---

-Architecture
+## Architecture

 ```mermaid
 flowchart TD

     Internet[Internet Attackers] -->|SSH TCP/22| Cowrie

     subgraph VPS[Debian VPS]